nielsenmb/Morse/README.md

 - Bad = 0

 All targets are initially assigned Unclassified = -1.
 Any targets that Morse cannot find an image for will remain unclassified (-1).

+# MORSE WILL PICK UP WHERE YOU LEFT OFF.
+Morse writes to the csv file every time you press one of the options, so if you close the inspection window and reopen it later, it will pick up where you left off.